 What is AI resume screening?

-AI resume screening uses machine learning and natural language processing to automatically evaluate, score, and shortlist job applicants.
-Instead of a recruiter manually reading every resume, AI systems parse resume data, match candidates against job requirements, and rank applicants by fit.
-According to SHRM's 2025 Talent Trends report, 44% of organizations now use AI for this purpose.
-For a detailed walkthrough, see the complete guide to AI candidate screening.
+AI resume screening tools use machine learning and natural language processing to automatically evaluate, score, and shortlist job applicants.
+Rather than a recruiter manually reading every resume, these systems parse resume data, match candidates against job requirements, and rank applicants by fit.
+According to SHRM’s 2025 Talent Trends report, 44% of organizations now use AI for this purpose.
+For a detailed walkthrough, see the complete guide to automated resume screening with AI.

 How much do AI resume screening tools cost?